mandelsoft/documents/objectrelations/README.md

 ### Permission Enforcement

 The declaration layer part is the easiest part of some relational authorization system.
 The much harder part is the enforcement of the described permissions.

+First of all it must be part of the validation system of the API server.
+When creating an object or update an object, the API server must enforce that all constraints induced by relational authorizations are met.
+In this sense it is handles like regular operational permission checks.

+But operations are done if they are finished, so permission checks can be done directly for a dedicated operation.
+Once a permission is rejected later, the next operation execution would be checked against the now updated authorizations.
+So, once a user with an appropriate permission has changed an attribute and the permission is rejected later, this has no influence on the object state.

+But this must be different for relational authorizations.
+This kind of authorization does not restrict operations at a given point in time, but the desired state of on object according to the authorizations at the time of usage.
+So, a desired state that valid at a point in time may be invalidated once a permission is rejected later.

+Therefore, the API server can only enforce that a no invalid states are created, but not that the once configured state is always valid.
+There may be object with a configuration, which are not valid, despite API server checks.

+THis finally means authorization enforcement always involves the controller implementing this resource type or better any accessor of the resource.

+The configured resource reference is not a problem as such, it only becomes a problem if the information of the referenced object is used.
+There are two possibilities for such a usage:
+It is read by some principal.
+In general this is no problem as long as the principal has read permissions.
+The problematic question is, what is done with this information.

+Restricting the usage of an object by another object semantically means, that the implementation of the using object may not be implemented under consideration of the reference object.
+But this constraint can only be guaranteed by the controller responsible for this part of the object implementation.

+Therefore, the final check, regardless whether the API server validates modifications, must always be done by the controller.
+The API server could just provide an API to recheck the usage relations.

+This has pros and cons:
+The positive effect is, that such system can be established without any API-server change, just by providing a service able to answer whether a particular relation is valid or not.
+Even the formal representation of references in the API model would not be required, because the controller knows what objects it has to access for which purpose and could emit appropriate questions.
+This would also enable the support of induced dependencies.
+If a controller implicitly derives some dependencies from the object state, it can emit those question, also, to meet the authorized usage constraints.

+The negative effect is for sure, that the controller is involved at all in those checks, which requires a reimplementation of all controllers.

+Despite the possibility to implement such a model without the API server, it has advantages to offer an API server support.
+There would be one service, the API server the controller can contact for all its Kubernetes related information.
+The answered question could be generalized to, is the object manifest valid, regardless of a particular relation type.
+If the state is invalid the real-world elements for this object should not be touched anymore.
+And in general, having formal knowledge about reference would be helpful for other tools, especially for the attribute-based operational authorization model.

+#### Cooperation between Operational and Relational Authorization.

+Let's assume we want to provide API server support for relational access control.
+How could this look like, and is there a possibility to circumvent the need for special support by the controller.

+One problem with controllers and operational authorizations is due to the nature of a controller.
+A typical controller is singleton responsible for all objects of a particular resource type.
+The exceptions are [environment sharded controllers](../kubeconcept/README.md#controller-organization).
+The general problem to be solved is, that a controller should only be authorized to access objects it requires for its work.
+But those objects are not only instances of its resource type, but all other kinds of objects, also, which could be referenced by an object.
+Because this assignment is dynamic, the controller needs at least general read permissions for those resource types.
+This means, for example, a controller has access to all secrets, once its resource type requires a secret reference, regardless whether a particular secret is referenced or not.

+For special cases like the kubelet, which is a sharded controller, there is a special implementation by the API server (node authorizer), which knows the resource structure and meaning and rejects the usage of any object not related to this node.

+But basically it would be useful to generalize those checks, and this would require a formal representation of referential fields as part of the API model, again.
+So, there are many reasons for such an extension of the API model.

+But the problem somehow relates to our relational authorizations.
+Both could cooperate, in the sense that a principal (here the controller) has only access to a resource of a type which could be referenced, not only, if there is such a reference, but also if this reference is authorized.

+This way a controller could not access the referenced object, although there is a reference to this object in its resource object.

+Sounds good?
+Have we found a solution to avoid special adaptation of every controller?

+Unfortunately this would not be enough, because this feature would only restrict the usage of the set of objects potentially usable by the controller for all of its resources.
+So, if there is an object, which is authorized to use a particular other object, the controller could generally access this object, regardless of the object it is actually reconciling.
+Usage restriction could not be enforced.

+So, what is required to solve this problem, is an access control with privilege escalation.
+A request to the API server must be done under the identity and the authorizations of the reconciled object.
+The controller acts on-behalf of the reconciled object.

+Once we have an implementation engine unifying principals and resources. it would also be possible to grant operational authorizations for objects.
+The controller would get only permissions for its resource type, and any other object must be accessed under the identity of the reconciled object, which must be authorited to have appropriate operational permissions (This can also be write permissions).

+If we then have conditional authorizations and the formal representation of references, objects could be authorized to read this object by a simple single policy.
+Once such (operational) checks are done they can easily be extended to also incorporate the relational authorizations: a referenced object may only be accessible by a controller acting on-behalf of this object, if this object has configured an appropriate reference AND it is authorized to use it for the formal relation defined by the field holding the reference.

+Voilà, we have an authorization system, which handles both kinds of authorizations in a combined manner (but with different domain specific description layers) and is able to enforce those permissions by supporting impersonations as an object.

+The only additional element required are impersonation permissions, a controller gets access and impersonation permissions for objects of its type.

+For sure, controllers still have to be adapted accordingly.
+But this adaption would be independent of a special authorization feature.
+It solves authorization access and proliferation problems for both kinds of access control in a way transparent for the controller.

+**Remark**: Although such a concept aligns the access checks for controllers, it is not possible to use the same declaration layer for both kinds of authorizations, because of the different responsibility domains for the maintainer of those resources.